 To illustrate, approximately 45 percent of the electricity generated worldwide is transformed into motion by electrical motors.
-In India, there exists a substantial installed base of motors with low efficiency, referred to as IE1.
+In India, a substantial installed base of motors with low efficiency exists, referred to as IE1.
 To foster growth and enhance performance, it is imperative to transition to at least IE3 as the minimum efficiency standard.
 It is also essential to educate customers about the long-term benefits of cutting-edge technologies that offer efficiency levels of IE5 or more, even if they require a higher upfront investment.

 Please talk about ABB Motion’s business activities, specifically focusing on motors, drives, and related areas.